iml-gddaiss/magtogoek/docs/index.rst

-..
-Magtogoek documentation master file, created by sphinx-quickstart on Thu Jul  1 14:33:20 2021.
+.. magtogoek documentation master file, created by sphinx-quickstart on Mon Jul  5 14:25:39 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Magtogoek
+Welcome to magtogoek's documentation!
 =====================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   modules
+.. automodule:: magtogoek
+  :members:

+.. automodule:: magtogoek.adcp
+  :members: